Revel (brand): In popular culture

 In 1922, Revel engaged the famous Italian poster art designer Leonetto Cappiello to create the famous ad representing three people with umbrellas, it was published by the fine parisian printer's firm, Devambez, in the name of "Les Nouvelles Affiches Leonetto Cappiello".

-In 1929, Revel diversified into silk stockings and engaged once again Leonetto Cappiello to promote its new products.
+In 1929, Revel diversified into silk stockings and engaged Leonetto Cappiello once again to promote its new products.
 The artist was inspired by the previous one (with three with umbrellas) and created a poster with three women with silk stockings.

 In 1992, the producer of the drama film The Lover (film) (an illicit affair between a teenage French girl and a wealthy Chinese man in 1929 French Indo-China) asked Revel to recreate for the film, the same parasol, the brand was selling in the former French Indo-China in the 1920s.

 Since its inception in 1851, Revel has gained international fame, with its parasols and umbrellas used and endorsed by various people as Paul Valéry of the French Academy, the writer H. G. Wells and Edouard Herriot, former mayor of Lyon (France).